LLMs are Biased Evaluators But Not Biased for Retrieval Augmented Generation: Methodology

 \subsection{Generation Phase}

-To complement the pointwise reranking simulation, we conduct a ``pairwise reading comprehension'' experiment.
-This experiment mimics a scenario where an LLM is presented with a mix of human-written and model-generated reference passages and must generate a response to answer the query.
+To answer \textbf{RQ2} and complement the pointwise reranking simulation, we conduct a ``pairwise reading comprehension'' experiment.
+This experiment mimics a scenario where an LLM is presented with a mix of self-written and externally generated reference passages (from other models or humans) reference passages and must generate a response to answer the query.
 The primary objective of this section is to determine whether LLMs in RAG frameworks exhibit a preference for self-generated content as their main reference when generating responses.

 To formalize this question, we define the scoring function as follows:

 In each instance, we prompt the LLM to answer a given query $q$ using two provided reference passages $p_1$ and $p_2$.
 Passage $p_1$ is considered to have a higher $S_{\text{pairwise}}$ score than passage $p_2$ if the LLM is more likely to choose $p_1$ as the main reference document when generating its final responses.